 I was in my early thirties before I saw Pecola again.
 Frieda was living in Chicago but had come to see me for the weekend and we were leaving dinner when we ran into her.
 Neither of us recognized her at first.
 We barely noticed the scrawny-legged, dark-skinned prostitute with her short skirt and a platinum blond wig that sat crooked on her head.
 But as we neared her, Pecola recognized us immediately.

 "Frieda!
 Claudia!"
 She beamed, her smile revealing several missing teeth.

 Frieda took longer to recognize her than I did.
-Her jaw opened and shut slowly before she found her voice and even then it was still weak with denial.
+Her jaw opened and shut slowly before she found her voice, and even then it was still weak with denial.
 "Pecola?"

 "Well, they just call me Cola these days, honey."
-Her jaw twitched and I saw that her right hand spasmed, although she kept it busy flipping her matted wig.
+Her jaw twitched and I saw that her right hand spasmed, although she kept it busy flipping strands on her matted wig.
 I remember watching her go mad as a child and that she used to make birdlike gestures with her head and arms.
 I remember seeing her go through the trash once and I ran the other way because I didn't want to know what she was searching for in that filthy can.
 I wanted to run now.

 "Nobody wanted to acknowledge my blue eyes.
 But then I came here to the big city and I walked in a beauty store and right there on the counter was these blue contacts.
 So, I figured, why not?
 And girl, you should see how the men line up to love on me."
 Pecola flashed her toothless grin again.

 When we were children, the whole world thought Pecola was ugly and she accepted it, but I had found her beautiful.
 Now, Pecola felt beautiful and I thought she was one of the ugliest women I had ever met.